jrfaller/diggit/README.md

 ### Using addons

-Addons add features the the diggit tool: for instance capability of writing to a MongoDB database, etc. To enable addons for your current diggit folder you can use the following command: `dgit addons add TestAddon`.
+Addons add features the the diggit tool: for instance capability of writing to a MongoDB database, etc. To enable addons for your current diggit folder you can use the following command: `dgit addons add test_addon`.

 ### Setting-up analyses

 An analysis is applied to each repository.
-You can configure the analyses to be performed with the following command: `dgit analyses add TestAnalysis`.
+You can configure the analyses to be performed with the following command: `dgit analyses add test_analysis`.
 Analyses are performed in the order they have been added.

 ### Setting-up joins

 A join is performed after all analyses of all repositories have been performed.
-You can configure the joins to be performed with the following command: `dgit joins add TestJoin`.
+You can configure the joins to be performed with the following command: `dgit joins add test_join`.
 Joins are performed in the order they have been added.

 ## Running analyses